SAP-archive/cloud-application-security-sample/spring-security-acl/README.md

 # <a name="setupandstart"></a>Setup and Start
 ## Prerequisites
-- Have a trial account on [SAP CP Cloud Foundry](https://help.cf.sap.hana.ondemand.com/).
-- Setup your development environment with at least java, maven, docker ... as explained [here](documentation/Prerequisites.md). **TODO**
+Setup your development environment with at least java, maven, docker ... as explained [here](/prerequisites/README.md).

 ### Prepare local environment